 Despite the lack of support from their state legislators, these teens are not giving up the fight.
 They are raising money for a national March for Our Lives rally in Washington, D.C. on March 24.
 George and Amal Clooney have already donated $500,000, an amount that was matched by Oprah Winfrey.
 Other celebrities have also voiced their support for the students.
 On April 20, there will be a national school walkout, honoring the 19th anniversary of the Columbine shooting.

-The group said it isn’t about taking away people’s guns, but to make it difficult to buy semi-automatic weapons and to make background checks for gun buyers much more extensive.
+The group said it isn’t about taking away guns, but rather make it more difficult to buy semi-automatic weapons and to make background checks for gun buyers much more extensive.
 “No one needs an AR-15,” said one of the student leaders.
 “They are only used to kill.”